VoidOne-App/VoidOne/README.md

 ├── TranslationManager
 └── SaveBackupManager

-The executable itself primarily owns application startup, runtime configuration, QML initialization, and dependency injection into the UI.
+The executable primarily owns application startup, runtime configuration, QML initialization, and dependency injection into the UI.

 QML Boundary